MozMM/ComeTellMe/README.md

     <td width="50%">
 This is a lil app that lets people interact with (and get rid of) their own words in a playful and cathartic way. </br></br>

 I built it with React Native while at Grace Hopper Academy.
 Its in progress!
 I challenged myself to write in functional components and hooks, and use CSS for animation.
 I loved getting to create something that really bubbled up from my creative center.
-It felt great to have enough facility with coding to actualize something in this medium!</br></br>
+It felt great to have enough facility with coding to actualize something in this medium!</br>

-Run this on any android device using the Expo SDK.
+You can run the deployed app on any android device using the Expo SDK.
 You'll find the needed app, and QR code here:</br>
 https://expo.io/@mozmm/projects/ComeTellMe </td>
   </tr>
 </table>